Yaskawa-Global/motoros2/doc/rt_control.md

     //
     //For joint-space, this will be radians of each joint.
     //
-    //For cartesian, this will be meters and radians of the TCP.
+    //For cartesian, this will be meters and quaternion of the TCP.
-    //The order of the joints must be in the order of [X Y Z Rx Ry Rz Re 8].
+    //The order of the joints must be in the order of [X Y Z Qx Qy Qz Qw Re].
     //See CartesianIndices enum.
-    //Rotations are applied in the order of ZYX.

     double delta[MAX_GROUPS][MP_GRP_AXES_NUM];